 Greater Heights Academy has elected not to use the 10 percent de minimis indirect cost rate as allowed under the Uniform Guidance.

 Note 3 - Reconciliation to the Financial Statements

-The federal revenues per the financial statements are in agreement with the Schedule, except for as noted below:
+The federal revenues per the financial statements are in agreement with the SEFA.